Student Complaint Form

 If you would like to submit your concern, please click on the 'File a report here' button or, you may send an email (IEC@csusb.edu) or call us (909-537-5669).

 Employees and Third Parties Complaint Form

-Executive Order 1096, revised 12-24-2021 was established to provide employees who are not eligible to file a discrimination, harassment or retaliation complaint or grievance under a collective bargaining agreement, the opportunity to file formal complaints alleging violations of CSU Systemwide policies against discrimination, harassment or retaliation.
+CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation (Nondiscrimination Policy) (revised 01-22-2023) was established to provide employees who are not eligible to file a discrimination, harassment or retaliation complaint or grievance under a collective bargaining agreement, the opportunity to file formal complaints alleging violations of CSU Systemwide policies against discrimination, harassment or retaliation.
 The Executive Order is also available to employees in bargaining units who collective bargaining agreements have incorporated the CSU systemwide complaint procedure for such purposes.

 - Save the form to your device, or print it

 - Submit via mail to the following DHR Administrator:

 California State University, San Bernardino